-One of the legendary Spice Islands, Sri Lanka, has been visited by Arab traders, Chinese merchants, and European explorers in quest of exotic spices throughout the ages.
-Sri Lankan cuisine is a feature of the trip and a great display of the country’s bounty.
-Ceylon tea will transport you back to colonial times and bring you into intimate touch with the local culture.
+One of the fabled Spice Islands, Sri Lanka, was visited by Arab traders, Chinese merchants, and European explorers searching for rare spices.
+Sri Lankan food is a highlight of the destination and an excellent showcase of this riches, and Ceylon tea will take you back to colonial periods and help you get in close contact with the local culture.

 SRI LANKA HIGHLIGHTS

 - Safari at Undawalawa, the park with the highest concentration of wild Sri Lankan Elephants!

 - Spend two nights at Yala National Park with safaris.
 Yala has the highest concentration of Leopards in the World!

 - Birdwatching and botanizing at Bundala Park (UNESCO Biosphere Reserve)

 - Whale excursion from Mirissa.
 Multiple species